Mike Bailey (wrestler): JetSpeed (2025–2026)

+United Empire (2026–present)

+On July 26, 2026 at Redemption in his hometown of Montreal, Quebec, Bailey won a six-way ladder match to earn a shot at the International Championship and chose to invoke it for Grand Slam Mexico on August 5, but lost the title match against Kyle Fletcher.
+At All In on August 30, Bailey competed in the Casino Gauntlet match which was won by Andrade El Ídolo.
+On the September 23 episode of Dynamite, Bailey joined the United Empire stable led by Will Ospreay.

+Consejo Mundial de Lucha Libre (2025–present)

+Bailey made his debut for Consejo Mundial de Lucha Libre (CMLL) on August 29, 2025 at the International Grand Prix as part of Team World, where he lasted till the final two and was eliminated by Místico.
+On December 19 at Dream Match Friday, Bailey unsuccessfully challenged Máscara Dorada for the NWA World Historic Light Heavyweight Championship.

+On the April 3, 2026 episode of Viernes Espectacular, JetSpeed and Místico successfully defended their AEW World Trios Championship against El Clon, Hechicero, and Volador Jr. of the Don Callis Family.

 Personal life

 In March 2016, the Wrestling Observer Newsletter reported that Baillargeon-Laberge had been arrested while trying to get into the United States to compete for Evolve.
 He was subsequently banned from entering the country at all for the next five years.
 The Observer reported that he was in the process of obtaining a visa through Combat Zone Wrestling at the time of his ban, but the process was going extremely slowly and would have forced him to miss the Evolve booking.

-Baillargeon-Laberge was the subject of the documentary film Keep It Kayfabe, which made its world premiere at San Diego Comic-Con.
+Baillargeon-Laberge was the subject of the documentary film Keep It Kayfabe, which made its world premiere at San Diego Comic-Con in July 2025.

 Baillargeon-Laberge is non-binary, and uses both he/him and they/them pronouns.
 He got engaged to American professional wrestler Veda Scott in November 2020.
 They were married in May 2022.